-Word Count: a vital tool not just for productivity but for sanity, pressing Ctrl+Shift+G will instantly bring up your word count to provide you with that all-important visual affirmation that you are, indeed, moving steadily towards your goal.
+Pressing Ctrl+Shift+G will instantly bring up your word count to provide you with that all-important visual affirmation that you are, indeed, moving steadily towards your goal.

 Shortcuts for Excel

 As mentioned previously, many of the above will also work in Excel.
-But there are a few Excel-specific shortcuts that will certainly speed up your spreadsheet productivity.
+But there are a few Excel-specific shortcuts that will speed up your spreadsheet productivity.

-If you’re working with formulas, Ctrl+’ is a quick way to Copy the formula from the cell above, while Ctrl+Shift+” will Copy the value from the cell above without copying the formula.
+If you’re working with formulas, Ctrl+’ is a quick way to copy the formula from the cell above, while Ctrl+Shift+” will copy the value from the cell above without copying the formula.

 Shortcuts for PowerPoint

-Working with shapes and slides calls for a few PowerPoint-specific shortcuts to streamline your slide creation – though you will find a lot of the text formatting and editing shortcuts from above work in PowerPoint as well.
+Working with shapes and slides calls for a few PowerPoint-specific shortcuts to streamline your slide creation – although you will find a lot of the text formatting and editing shortcuts from above work in PowerPoint as well.

-Shapes and slides: you can duplicate selected shapes or slides more quickly than with copy and paste by pressing Ctrl+D. New slides can be created by pressing Ctrl+M. You can select a number of shapes and group them together by pressing Ctrl+G (or Ctrl+Shift+G to ungroup them).
+Duplicate selected shapes or slides more quickly than with copy and paste by pressing Ctrl+D. New slides can be created by pressing Ctrl+M. You can select a number of shapes and group them together by pressing Ctrl+G (or Ctrl+Shift+G to ungroup them).
 You can even copy the formatting of a shape with Ctrl+Shift+C, and paste it onto another shape with Ctrl+Shift+V.

 Make your own shortcuts!